opensafely-core/repo-template/README.md

 Put your project description here.

 New repo checklist:
+- [ ] Delete tests/template dir.
+These are tests for the template functionality, not the new project
 - [ ] Does the repo require a Dockerfile?
   If not, delete:
   - the `docker/` directory